Needle Gauge Guide: What Size Needle Do You Need?

 5. Drawing Needles

-6. Needle Size by Medication Type
+6. Needle Size by Use Case

 |---|---|---|---|---|

-| Insulin | SubQ | 29G-31G | 4-6mm | No |
+| U-100 insulin supplied for syringe use | SubQ | 29G-31G | 4-6mm | Use the syringe specified for the insulin concentration |

-| Testosterone (IM protocol) | IM | 23G-25G | 25-38mm | Not stocked -- source from pharmacy |
+| Testosterone (IM protocol) | IM | 23G-25G | Common adult range 25-38mm | Not stocked; source from pharmacy |

-| B12 (IM) | IM | 23G-25G | 25mm | Not stocked -- source from pharmacy |
+| B12 (IM) | IM | 23G-25G | Common adult range starts around 25mm | Not stocked; source from pharmacy |

 Frequently Asked Questions